Top Traveler Concerns in 2026 and How Travel Protection Can Help

 • Help With Minor Hiccups, such as a lost passport or prescription refill, can help getting your vacation back on track.

-These “soft benefits” can turn an average trip into a smooth, hassle-free adventure.
+These “soft services” can turn an average trip into a smooth, peace of mind filled adventure.
 Travel protection isn't just about reacting to emergencies — it’s about traveling smarter from the start.

 different types of currency